josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 So, even after spending $60,000 in payroll, you might still not find it easy to get some performance work done.
 Big app or small, many engineers or three, there's a strong business case to be made.
 I'd love to have a phone call (actuall phone calls/whatsapp calls preferred) to discuss it more.
 I've found that a single phone conversation is a great use of time, then we can kick it off and i can take it from there.

 Theoretically I could offer the work for less, I suppose, and I have done so in the past, but the price has gone up, probably will keep doing so.
 The 'cheaper' option would be [a small written guide](https://www.intermediateruby.com/how-to-audit-and-improve-your-ruby-rails-test-suite).
+The more expensive option, lets call it $10k, a reasonable and round figure.

+### Have you done non-test performance work?

+Yes, that's kinda where I got started, then moved sideways into tests.

+A few years back, I gave a talk around rails app performance things, titled "Move Slow And Improve Things"

+The group laughs 8 times in the first 2.5 minutes, i'm proud.
+[It might be worth the click](https://www.youtube.com/watch?v=992Uyrheo24).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/992Uyrheo24" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### $4900?
 Isn't that a little expensive?